ekoindia/openapi-spec/markdown/README.md

 ### 1.4 Validate Sender OTP API
-This API is used to validate the sender's Aadhar number.
+This API is used to validate the sender's Aadhaar number.

 #### Details
 - **Method:** POST